-The first thing you’ll notice about the pair of new Note 10 flagships is their nearly bezel-free displays.
-The Note 9’s top bezel houses its front-facing camera.
+The first thing you’ll notice about the pair of new Samsung Galaxy Note 10 flagships is their nearly bezel-free displays.
+The Galaxy Note 9’s top bezel houses its front-facing camera.
 With the Note 10 and Note 10 Plus, Samsung stamped a hole directly in the screens for the selfie lens.

 Then there’s size, which was the Note’s original differentiator.
 The Note 9 measures 6.37 inches long with a 6.4-inch display.
 The 5.9-inch-long Note 10 is considerably smaller with a 5.9-inch screen, for those who want the use of a stylus without having to fit such a massive device in their bags or pockets.